Algebraic Path Finding

 \begin{aligned} a \oplus b &= \min\{a,\, b\}, \\ a \otimes b &= a + b, \\ \mathbf{0} &= \infty, \\ \mathbf{1} &= 0. \end{aligned}

 So, what is happening here?
 The thing is: the real numbers extended with \infty satisfy all the axioms for a Semiring structure if we take sum to be \min and product to be +.
-This is called the min-plus or Tropical semiring and, surprisingly, satisfies a lot of the axioms we expect from a sum and product The main difference is that instead of having inverses, \oplus is idempotent.
+This is called the min-plus or Tropical semiring, and surprisingly satisfies a lot of the axioms we expect from a sum and product The main difference is that instead of having inverses, \oplus is idempotent.

 Before further exploring the properties of the Tropical semiring, or of semirings in general, let’s take advantage of our new notation to rewrite the ugly equation